 - In a medium frying pan, heat ¼ cup oil over medium heat.
 Carefully add the patties to the pan.
 If you have one, top with a splatter screen.
 Fry for about 3 to 4 minutes until golden brown on one side.
 Flip and fry for another 3 to 4 minutes until golden brown, turning down the heat as necessary.

 - Transfer the patties to a parchment lined baking sheet.
 Bake for 20 minutes until golden brown and baked through.

 - Remove the patties from the oven and let them cool for at least 15 minutes to firm up.
 Paint liberally with BBQ sauce.
-Top with toppings (make sure to have a creamy rich topping like the Spicy Mayo to enhance the flavors and textures.
+Top with toppings (make sure to have a creamy rich topping like the Spicy Mayo or Special Sauce to enhance the flavors and textures.
 The burgers save well in the refrigerator, so they’re great to make ahead and eat throughout the week.
 They also freeze well!

 If you’d like more servings, double the ingredients and pan fry in batches, then bake 8 burgers on the same tray.
 The burgers stay well refrigerated or frozen (see Step 6).

 - Method: Baked

 Keywords: Chickpea Burgers, Vegan Burger, Vegan Chickpea Burger, Veggie Burger, Veggie Burger Recipe